 Brazil will have great business opportunities with Great Britain after its separation from the European Union on January 31, said the advisory minister of the Brazilian embassy in London, Robert Doring.
 The United Kingdom imports 50% of the food and beverages it consumes, 60% of them from the European Union and 4% from South America (2018).
+The embassy launched the website Observatório Brasileiro do Brexit (Brazil Brexit Watch) offering information on how Brexit will affect trade relations between the two countries.

 Brazil’s federal public debt increased 9.5% in 2019 compared to the previous year, reaching a record R$ 4.248 million ($1.012 billion), the National Treasury Secretariat of the Ministry of Economy of Brazil reported.
 However, despite the increase, the 2019 Annual Financing Plan (PAF) was fulfilled, which established that the public debt could end last year between R$ 4.1 billion and R$ 4.3 billion.